searchisko/searchisko/documentation/rest-api/management/content_provider.md

  * `description` - description of this type, what contains, which system produces it etc.
  * `dcp_type` - value stored into `dcp_type` field of pushed content (see description in the [DCP Content object](../content/dcp_content_object.md) chapter).
  * `search_all_excluded` - optional, if `true` then documents with this type are excluded from searchings targeted to all documents (so can be searched only by explicit requests for this type)
+ * `persist` - optional, if `true` then documents with this type are stored into DCP persistent store during push.
+Search index can be rebuilt from this persistent store.
+Used for content which is hard or expensive to obtain again in the future.
  * `input_preprocessors` - array of preprocessors applied on content of this type while pushed over 'Content Push API'.
 Typically used to normalize values into other `dcp_` fields as `dcp_project`, `dcp_contributors`, `dcp_activity_dates` etc. [structured-content-tools](https://github.com/jbossorg/structured-content-tools) framework is used here.
  * `index/name` - name of search index in DCP internal ElasticSearch cluster content of this type is stored into during push.
  * `index/type` - type for mapping in DCP internal ElasticSearch cluster content of this type is stored into.